KaifAhmad1/repo-analyzer/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

-- **FastMCP**: For the excellent MCP framework
+- **FastMCP v2**: For the MCP server ecosystem
-- **Google Gemini**: For powerful AI capabilities
+- **Google Gemini**: For AI capabilities
-- **Streamlit**: For the beautiful web interface
+- **Streamlit**: For the web interface
 - **GitHub API**: For repository data access

 ## 🆘 Support

 If you encounter any issues:
-1. Check the test script output
+1. Check the server status in the sidebar
-2. Verify API keys are configured
+2. Verify your API keys are configured correctly
-3. Ensure all dependencies are installed
+3. Ensure the target repository is public
-4. Check server status in the sidebar

-For more help, please open an issue on GitHub.
+4. Review the error messages for specific guidance

+---

+**Built with ❤️ using Streamlit, FastMCP v2 Multi-Server Ecosystem, and Google Gemini AI**